Infinitely presented small cancellation groups have the Haagerup property: Introduction

 Finitely presented groups defined by a presentation with the classical small cancellation condition $C'(\lambda)$ for $\lambda \leqslant 1/6$ (see \cite{LS} for the definition) satisfy the Haagerup property by a result of Wise \cite{W-sc}.
-Note that such groups are Gromov hyperbolic and the Baum-Connes conjecture with coefficients for Gromov hyperbolic groups was recently established in a deep work of Lafforgue \cite{Lafforgue:hyp}.

 The appearance of \emph{infinitely presented} small cancellation groups can be traced back to nu\-merous embedding results (the idea is attributed to Britton~\cite[p.172]{MillerSchupp}): the small cancellation condition over free products was systematically used to get an embedding of a countable group into a finitely generated group with required properties \cite[Ch.V]{LS}.
 A more recent example is the Thomas-Velic\-kovic construction of a group with two distinct asymptotic cones \cite{TV}.
 However, the general theory of infinitely presented small cancellation groups is much less developed than the one for the finitely presented counterpart (see e.g.\ \cites{LS,W-sc,W-qch} for results and further references).
 This is related to the fact that such infinitely presented groups form a kind of a borderline for many geometric or analytic properties.
-For instance, Gromov's monster groups\footnote{These are finitely generated groups which contain an expander family of graphs in their Cayley graphs.} \cite{Gro,AD} do not satisfy the Baum-Connes conjecture with coefficients~\cite{HLS} while they are direct limits of finitely presented graphical small cancellation groups, which satisfy the conjecture by the above mentioned result of Lafforgue.
-Also, these monster groups are the only known finitely generated groups with no coarse embeddings into a Hilbert space and, hence, which are not coarsely amenable \cite{Gro, AD}.
+For instance, Gromov's monster groups\footnote{These are finitely generated groups which contain an expander family of graphs in their Cayley graphs.} \cite{Gro,AD} do not satisfy the Baum-Connes conjecture with coefficients~\cite{HLS} while they are direct limits of finitely presented graphical small cancellation groups.
+The latter groups may not have the Haagerup property (see e.g.\ \cite[Proposition 3.1]{OllivierWise}), but they are Gromov hyperbolic.
+Therefore, they satisfy the Baum-Connes conjecture with coefficients by a recent deep work of Lafforgue \cite{Lafforgue:hyp}.
+Also, Gromov's monster groups admit no coarse embeddings into a Hilbert space and, hence, are not coarsely amenable \cite{Gro, AD}.
 Again, Gromov hyperbolic groups are known to possess both properties \cite{Yu}.

 Even for the simplest case of classical small cancellation infinitely presented groups (as considered in \cite{TV}) the questions about various Baum-Connes conjectures (see \cite{Valette:intro} for diverse variants of the conjecture) and the coarse embeddability into a Hilbert space have remained open.